aws-samples/aws-blockchain-node-runners/lib/ethereum/doc/assets/Well_Architected.md

 # Well-Architected Checklist

 This is the Well-Architected checklist for Ethereum nodes implementation of the AWS Blockchain Node Runner app.
-This card takes into account questions from the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) which are relevant to this workload.
+This checklist takes into account questions from the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) which are relevant to this workload.
 Please feel free to add more checks from the framework if required for your workload.

 | Pillar                  | Control                           | Question                                                  | Remarks          |
 |:------------------------|:----------------------------------|:----------------------------------------------------------|:-----------------|